Skyngexe/CUHK-Course-Scheduler/README.md

 </div>

-CUHK Course Scheduler is a ***cross-platform desktop application*** designed to simplify course scheduling for CUHK students.
+CUHKScheduler is a ***cross-platform desktop application*** designed to simplify course scheduling for CUHK students.
 This lightweight desktop app automates course data retrieval from the CUSIS portal, generates a range of optimized, conflict-free schedules, and adds courses directly to your shopping cart.

 ## 🌟 Why I Built CUHKScheduler
 Manually scheduling courses on the CUSIS portal was a hassle that ate up hours each semester.